redhog/InfiniteGlass/PROTOCOLS.md

     data[0] window = window with the property to animate data[1] atom = the property to animate, 'prop' data[2] float = animation time in seconds

+# About the FLOAT datatype

+The FLOAT datatype is encoded as a 32 bit float stored in a 32 bit item in properties and events according to the normal 32 bit item rules of XGetWindowProperty etc - that is, it is stored on the X server in network byte order, and converted to/from local byte order by Xlib.
+Note: On 64 bit platforms, XGetWindowProperty returns an array of long, which are 64, not 32 bits each.
+That means that the whole array CAN NOT be casted to an array of float, but each array item must be reinterpreted separately:

+    float items[nr_items];
+    XGetWindowProperty(display, window, property_name_atom, 0, sizeof(float)*nr_items, 0, AnyPropertyType,
+                       &type_return, &format_return, &nitems_return, &bytes_after_return, &prop_return);
+    if (type_return != Success) return NULL;
+    for (int i = 0; i < nr_items; i++) {
+     items[i] = *(float *) (i + (long *) prop_return);
+    }